 Bringing this post back to its beginning, certainly no one in 13th-century England knew that a far-away volcano was the source of famine and death in 1258.
 One is left to wonder, however, how this impacted the historical events I described.
 London is thought to have lost one third of its population, and London was a significant source of support for Simon de Montfort and the barons allied with him.
 We certainly know from many other times in history that widespread distress can produce social change in surprising ways–although we will likely never know if these events had any direct role.
 In any case, Henry III was able to throw off the constraints of the Oxford Provisions in 1261 when the papacy released him from his obligations in Sicily, leading directly to the Second Barons’ War.
 Simon de Montfort effectively ruled England for 18 months starting in 1264 until he was defeated in 1265, although the monarchy was not abolished as in the 17th century.
 The Dictum de Kenilworth annulled the Provisions, but the Statute of Marlborough of 1267, this time a piece of royal legislation, reinstated many of its key clauses, thus setting the stage for the growth of the medieval Parliament.
 Henry III’s successor Edward I learned to use Parliament effectively to confirm support for his policies.

 Here’s a link to an article in the Guardian in 2010 when the connection was first made between the mass grave and a volcanic eruption.

-For those of you who follow me on Facebook, I mentioned a couple of days ago that the universe winked at me while I was in the midst of researching this piece.
+The universe winked at me while I was in the midst of researching this piece.
 In the Toastmasters group of which I am a part, a “traveling Toastmasters” post was taken on the island of Lombok (a place I’d barely heard of before learning about the Samalas eruption a few months ago).